withastro/starlight/docs/src/content/docs/reference/plugins.md

 Starlight plugins can customize Starlight configuration, UI, and behavior, while also being easy to share and reuse.
 This reference page documents the API that plugins have access to.

-Lean more about using a Starlight plugin in the [Configuration Reference](/reference/configuration/#plugins) or visit the [plugins showcase](/showcase/#community-plugins) to see a list of community plugins.
+Lean more about using a Starlight plugin in the [Configuration Reference](/reference/configuration/#plugins).

 ## Quick API Reference